10 Cool Things to do in Nuuk Greenland

 If you are still interested in learning more about the unique artistic and cultural scenes in Greenland’s capital after visiting the two museums above, then one of the best things to do in Nuuk is to visit the Katuaq Cultural Centre.

 This is a wonderful space where exhibitions and performances are held, from international film festivals to music concerts.
-There is always something unique and interesting on show at Katuaq.
+There is always something unique and interesting to see at Katuaq.

 4. Whale Watching